WingsDevelopment/rhino/README.md

 # Config rhinoOpenApiSchema

-rhinoOpenApiSchema configuration is very straightforward. copy the open api schema from the swagger editor and paste it in rhinoOpenApiSchema.json
+rhinoOpenApiSchema configuration is very straightforward. <br />
+copy the open api schema from the swagger editor and paste it in rhinoOpenApiSchema.json <br />

-swagger open api schema example: https://petstore.swagger.io/v2/swagger.json
+swagger open api schema example: https://petstore.swagger.io/v2/swagger.json <br />
-<strong>for quick test</strong>, copy json from this link and paste it in rhinoOpenApiSchema.json
+<strong>for quick test</strong>, copy json from this link and paste it in rhinoOpenApiSchema.json <br />
-run the command: npx rhino -f anyName -c Tag
+run the command: npx rhino -f anyName -c Tag <br />

 # Config rhinoConfig